jaysoo/nx-react-book/manuscript/chapter3.md

   const books: any[] = [
     {
       id: 1,
-      title: 'The Picture of Dorian Gray ',
+      title: 'The Picture of Dorian Gray',
       author: 'Oscar Wilde',
       rating: 5,
       price: 9.99